SepehrDehdashtian/the-dark-side-of-dataset-scaling/README.md

 # The Dark Side of Dataset Scaling
-The data and code for paper "The Dark Side of Dataset Scaling: Evaluating Racial Classification in Multimodal Models"
+Repository associated with the paper "The Dark Side of Dataset Scaling: Evaluating Racial Classification in Multimodal Models"